 Single Source of Truth

 If you’ve ever traded files, you’ll know about the dreaded Presentation_Final_Version_V7.
 Drafts are flying back and forth, edits are happening all over the place, and the data is a mess.
 If you apply this to the scale of an industry, you can see how powerful it is to be the single source of truth for coordinating industry activity.
+Data standardization offers many more ways to become an industry platform relative to FTW.
 I’ve seen 10 ways to act as a central source of truth:

-1) Identity: Finally, there is no more powerful data asset to own than identity.
-Software companies that make identity the foundation of their product can rapidly move from infrastructure to a true platform that spans multiple connected companies.
+1) Identity: There is no more powerful data asset to own than identity.
+Software companies that make identity the foundation of their product can rapidly move from infrastructure to a true platform spanning multiple connected companies.
 At the extreme, a software company can build a network that empowers identity that is portable from enterprise to enterprise.
-If you own identity you have a unique right to expand into adjacent software suites.
+If you own identity, you have a unique right to expand into adjacent software suites.

 2) Product Record: A software provider can coordinate a piece of data about a customer to facilitate multiple use cases.
 Let’s take the dental technology company Dandy as an example.
-They will scan a patient's teeth to create an accurate 3D visualization of their teeth.
-That visualization acts as a transactable record, as the dentist can use this visualization to order a new mold, guard, etc. A third-party dental lab can then use that visualization as a buildable record to help fabricate the dental mold.
-Finally, the scan can be used to show the progress of the patient, opening up cross-sell opportunities for other treatments.
+They will scan a patient's teeth to create an accurate 3D visualization.
+That visualization acts as a transactable record, as the dentist can use it to order a new mold, guard, etc. A third-party dental lab can then use the scan as a buildable record to help fabricate the dental mold.
+Finally, the visualization can be used to show the progress of the patient, opening up cross-sell opportunities for other treatments.
 In this case, the master record becomes a sellable record.
-This same progression of transactable→buildable→sellable applies to more than teeth!
-The framework is broadly usable across Vertical SaaS.
+And this progression of transactable→buildable→sellable applies to more than just teeth!
+The framework is broadly applicable across Vertical SaaS.

 3) Financial Data: Financial performance needs to be understood not only at a single level but at multiple layers of a value chain.
-This occurs when there is either distributed ownership or distributed operations.
-Consider a real estate asset—there is a painful amount of people involved.
+This need arises when there is either distributed ownership or distributed operations.
+For example, every real estate asset involves a painful amount of people.
 There’s an asset-level operator who will get economics or ownership in the performance of that asset.
-Surrounding them will be the people who financed the property.
-These financiers range from equity providers to debt providers like banks.
-Sometimes, you’ll have an additional complication where equity providers are an investor consortium, all of who will demand performance data.
+Surrounding them will be the people who financed the property—these financiers range from equity providers to debt providers like banks.
+Sometimes, you’ll have an additional complication where equity providers are an investor consortium, all of whom will demand performance data.
 It is financial chaos.

 Appfolio is the best real-world example.
 I chatted with Jason Randall, CEO of Appfolio, about how they got everyone on board: